Take a Class

-Gather four or more people who are interested in one of these classes, either in-person or virtually, and send me some meeting options that work for all of you.
-All classes can be adapted, as needed, based on schedules.
-Dragons could be condensed or spread out over the semester.
-History of Christian Traditions can be made into one long class or two or three shorter classes.
-In the words of a dear friend of mine: Freedom is open.
+Gather four or more people who are interested in one of these classes, either in-person or virtually, and send me some meeting dates and times that work for all of you.

-Talk to your friends, and then shoot me an email with a proposed schedule.
+Talk to your friends, and then reach out below with a proposed schedule.
 Chances are we can make something happen!

 Here there be Dragons is three-part introduction to classical moral theology cleverly disguised as a reading course about dragons.
-This is an accelerated version of a course I am teaching Logic School students on Fridays this year.
+This is an accelerated version of a course I am teaching Logic School students on Fridays at Coram Deo Academy.
 Light outside reading required between sessions, mostly comprised of selections from C.S.
 Lewis and Friends.

 Three discussion classes spread out over the semester, with time to complete assigned reading in between.